games-on-whales/wolfmanager/plan.md

 ## 2. TOML Configuration Utilities [x]

 As per `tomlconfig.mdc`, we need utilities to read and write TOML data.
 We'll use `toml` for parsing and `@iarna/toml` for writing.
+Custom logger integrated.

 - **[x] Verify Dependencies:** Ensure `toml` and `@iarna/toml` are listed in your `package.json` and installed.
 Used `crypto.randomUUID()` instead of `cuid`.
 - **[x] Location:** `src/lib/config.ts` (or similar, based on `tomlconfig.mdc`)